Courses

 Lt.
 Lalita Thambi is an ex-army person who has served in the Indian Military Nursing Services (MNS), a part of the Armed Forces Medical Services (AFMS) of the Indian army.
 MNS officers are an integral part of the country’s war efforts, humanitarian assistance, rescue operations, hospital ships and submarines, and serve the Indian troops from the highest battlefield to the vast desert lands of India.
 Lt.
 Thambi shifted to the private sector about three decades ago and is now working for Fortis Healthcare.
-She is pursuing a BBA from Online Manipal, with the hopes of completing an MBA as well.
+She is pursuing a BBA from Online Manipal, with the hopes of completing an online MBA as well.
 We approached Lt.
 Thambi for an interview, and she agreed to share her experience in the army and as a civilian with us.

 Why did you decide to join the army?